What Are 'Lazy Sperm' and What Can You Do About Them?

 Keep your testicles cool

-The temperature of your testicles should always remain around 93.2 degrees Fahrenheit (34 degrees Celsius) for optimal sperm health and motility.
+To prevent lazy sperm, the temperature of your testicles should always remain around 93.2 degrees Fahrenheit (34 degrees Celsius) for optimal sperm health and motility.
 Hotter temperatures can damage sperm and make it more difficult for you to conceive.
 Avoid wearing tight underwear and clothing, and limit the amount of time you spend in saunas and hot tubs.
 Stick to wearing loose clothing and breathable fabrics as much as possible, especially if you work in hot conditions or exercise frequently.

 Lose excess weight